Butterfly pea flower tea: Origins

 In Thailand and Vietnam the butterfly blue pea flower tea is commonly mixed with honey and lemon for a drink usually served after dinner, or a refreshment at hotels and spas, a preparation called nam dok anchan in Thai.
 The nam dok anchan drink has been described as being a typical local drink like chamomile tea is in other parts of the world.
 The tea is found in both hot and cold varieties, where the cold version is often mixed with honey, mint, cinnamon, passion fruit, and ginger.

 For centuries, butterfly pea flower tea was only known in South East Asia but in recent years, through the proliferation of travel shows and food blogging, it has become known outside its area of origin.
-It is not readily available in supermarkets, primarily offered by specialty online retailers, although negotiations have been going on to introduce the tea in Whole Foods Market in the United States.
+It is not readily available in supermarkets, primarily offered by specialty online retailers.

-The flavor of the tea has been described as "earthy and woody—more similar to a fine green tea than it is to Blue Curaçao or Jolly Ranchers" in a January 2016 article on the Bon Appétit website.
+The flavor of the tea has been described by Bon Appétit as "earthy and woody—more similar to a fine green tea than it is to Blue Curaçao or Jolly Ranchers".